-The Audit Committee currently consists of Ms. Jorden (Chair), Ms. Fu and Mr. Miller.
-The Audit Committee consisted of Ms. Jorden (Chair), Mr. Flexon, and Ms. Fu as of March 31, 2023.
+The Audit Committee currently consists of Ms. Jorden (Chair), Ms. Fu and Mr. Miller, which was also the composition as of March 31, 2024.
 Following his appointment as Executive Chairman in August 2023, Mr. Flexon resigned from the Audit Committee.
-Upon his appointment to the Board on February 26, 2024, Mr. Miller was appointed to the Audit Committee is constituted to comply with Section 3(a)(58)(A) of the Exchange Act and is responsible, among other items, for: (i) overseeing the Company's accounting and financial reporting practices; (ii) annually retaining the independent public accountants as auditors of the financial statements and accounts of the Company; (iii) monitoring the scope of audits made by the independent public accountants, (iv) overseeing the Systems of internal control which management and the Board have established; and (v) discussing with management and the independent and internal auditors the Company's major financial risk exposure and the steken to monitor and control such exposure.
+Upon his appointment to the Board on February 26, 2024, Mr. Miller was appointed to the Audit Committee.
+The Audit committee is constituted to comply with Section 3(a)(58)(A) of the Exchange Act and is responsible, among other items, for: (i) overseeing the Company's accounting and financial reporting practices; (ii) annually retaining the independent public accountants as auditors of the financial statements and accounts of the Company; (iii) monitoring the scope of audits made by the independent public accountants and the audit reports submitted by the independent public accountants; (iv) overseeing the systems of internal control which management and the Board have established; and (v) discussing with management and the independent and internal auditors the Company's major financial risk exposure and the steps taken to monitor and control such exposure.
 In addition, the Audit Committee reviews and approves all related party transactions.
 The Audit Committee operates under a written charter adopted by the Board, a copy of which is available on the Company's website at www.capstonegreenenergy.com.
 Pursuant to its written charter, the Audit Committee reviews its charter on an annual basis for compliance, best practices and any other needed updates or changes.
-During Fiscal 2023, the Audit Committee held six meetings.
-The Board has determined that Ms. Jorden is an "audit committee financial expert," as that term is defined by applicable rules adopted by the SEC.
-The Board has further determined that each member of the Audit Committee is independent and financially literate as defined by Nasdaq and SEC rules, as applicable.
+During Fiscal 2024, the Audit Committee held twelve (12) meetings.
+The Board has determined that Ms. Jorden is an "audit committee financial expert," as that term is defined by applicable rules adopted by Nasdaq and SEC rules, as applicable.